maniartech/gotime/docs/STYLE_GUIDE.md

 - **Rendering Reliability** - Consistent appearance across platforms and fonts
 - **Screen Reader Friendly** - Symbols that translate well to assistive technologies
 - **No Emojis** - Use Unicode symbols only, never colorful emojis for professional documentation
+- **Minimal Symbol Usage** - Avoid symbols in headings unless absolutely required for meaning or critical distinction

+### General Symbol Usage Guidelines

+**✓ Use symbols for:**
+- Status indicators (✓ ⧗ ◯ ✗ ⚠)
+- Content markers and callouts
+- List item indicators where meaning is enhanced
+- Progress and workflow indicators

+**❌ Avoid symbols in headings unless absolutely required:**
+- H1, H2, H3, H4, H5, H6 headings should prioritize readability
+- Only use symbols in headings when essential for meaning or navigation
+- Body text where plain text is clearer
+- Decorative purposes without functional meaning
+- When symbols might confuse rather than clarify

 ### Emoji vs Unicode Symbol Guidelines